The World of the Poor

 Too often the poor are unable to produce enough to survive, let alone have enough to live on.
 Low productivity means that there is no money to invest in those things that could increase output.
 Banks will not lend even the small amounts required to invest in the means to increase productivity because those on such low incomes can provide no security against the loan.
 The only money available is often from local moneylenders who charge exceptionally high interest rates that only make the situation worse.

 In 1974, Professor Muhammad Yunus, a Bangladeshi economist from Chittagong University, sparked the beginning of a worldwide movement by lending $27 from his own pocket to 42 poor basket weavers.
-He subsequently set up the Grameen Bank to provide small loans to the poor at low interest.
-Microfinancing now provides over 11 million women around the world with the microloans they need to help start or improve a small business, provide for their families and escape the cycle of poverty.
+He subsequently set up the Grameen Bank to provide small loans to the poor at low interest to help start or improve a small business, provide for their families and escape the cycle of poverty.

 At every branch of Grameen Bank, the borrowers recite Sixteen Decisions and vow to follow them.
 Possibly the most important one is agreeing to educate their children by sending them to school.
 Since the Sixteen Decisions were incorporated, almost all Grameen borrowers have their school-age children enrolled in regular classes.
 This in turn helps bring about social change, and educate the next generation.

 Solidarity lending is a cornerstone of Grameen microcredit.
 Each borrower must belong to a five-member group, though repayment responsibility rests solely on the individual borrower.
 The group and the center oversee that everyone behaves responsibly and none gets into a repayment problem.
 In practice the group members often contribute any defaulted amount with an intention to collect the money from the defaulted member at a later time.
 Such behavior is encouraged because Grameen does not extend further credit to a group in which a member defaults.